nsikan-na/investment_calulator/README.md

 ## [Visit Live Site](https://ramsey-investment-calculator.vercel.app/)

 This is a clone of an investment calculator I use often ([Ramsey Solution Investment Calculator](https://www.ramseysolutions.com/retirement/investment-calculator)).

+## Why
+- app has many state changes
+- Some numbers are not accurate.

 ## Project Focus